memN0ps/eagle-rs/README.md

 ## Kernel Callbacks

-Kernel Callbacks are used to notify a Windows Kernel Driver when a specific event occurs such as when a process is created or exits aka `PsSetCreateProcessNotifyRoutine` or when a thread is created or deleted aka `PsSetCreateThreadNotifyRoutine` or when a DLL is mapped into memory aka `PsSetLoadImageNotifyRoutine` or when a registry is created aka `CmRegisterCallbackEx` or when a handle is created `ObRegisterCallbacks`.
+Kernel Callbacks are used to notify a Windows Kernel Driver when a specific event occurs such as when a process is created or exits aka `PsSetCreateProcessNotifyRoutine` or when a thread is created or deleted aka `PsSetCreateThreadNotifyRoutine` or when a DLL is mapped into memory aka `PsSetLoadImageNotifyRoutine` or when a registry is created aka `CmRegisterCallbackEx` or when a handle is created aka `ObRegisterCallbacks`.
 Anti-cheats have been using these for a very long time and AVs, EDRs and Sysmon are also using these.

 Anti-cheats or EDRs may choose to block/flag the process or thread from being created or block the DLL from being mapped or handles to be stripped.